andjoer/InFluxEdit/README.md

 ## 📊 Acknowledgments

 - **FLUX.1 Fill [dev]**: for cutting-edge image completion and inpainting.
+- **The Huggingface Team**: for the original dreambooth lora training script.
 - **ACE++**: for introducing the spatial concatenation approach for training.
 - **Sebastian-Zok**: to our knowledge, the first to release a training script for Flux Fill LoRAs.
 This project borrows from his work.